Saumitra11/GPS-Tracking-using-Node-Red/README.md

 deploy the model and click on timestamp after the dashboard is seen

-updated dashboard is still being worked on
+updated dashboard is still being worked on.